SIGMA Team Documents

 This will do a dry run of a copy the entire contents of the

-directory into a directory named Professional
+Professional directory into a directory named Professional on the

-, respecting various attributes.
+drive named Butler, respecting various attributes.
 If you want to

-understand the various flags, run man rsync
+understand the various flags, run man rsync and read about them.

-which says to delete any files on the destination not
+Note --delete which says to delete any files on the destination not

-which prevents the tool from actually
+on the source and --dry-run which prevents the tool from actually

 changing any files.
 It should generate a long list of files that it